CelestialAmber/zeldasource/README.md

 ## Build Requirements:
 * A Unix-like environment (Windows users will need Cygwin or MSYS)
 * GNU Make
-* CC65 toolchain - This is included with the repository.
+* [CC65 toolchain|https://github.com/cc65/cc65] - This is included with the repository.

+Link to repository -
 * An orignal copy of The Legend of Zelda in the iNES ROM format.
 Once the entire game has been disassembled, this will no longer be required.

 ## Build Instructions: